xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/event/CachedLog.md

 The CachedLog object also contains a from() method that is used to create a new CachedLog object from a LogStorage object.
 This method creates a new CachedLog object and initializes the CachedKVStorage, CachedLogPageCounter, and LogStorage objects with the data from the LogStorage object.

-Overall, the CachedLog class provides a way to cache and persist log data in the Alephium project, making it easier to store and retrieve log data efficiently.
+Overall, the CachedLog class provides a way to cache and persist log data in the Oxygenium project, making it easier to store and retrieve log data efficiently.
 It is an important part of the project's infrastructure and is used extensively throughout the codebase.
 ## Questions:
  1. What is the purpose of this code and what does it do?